Ecuador queries concept of treason allegations against Snowden

 He flew to Moscow as a transit stop before heading elsewhere, several sources said.
 But reports he would fly to Cuba were put in doubt when witnesses could not see him on the plane, despite heightened security before take-off.

-Ecuador, which has sheltered the founder of the WikiLeaks anti-secrecy organisation, Julian Assange, had said earlier it was considering Snowden's request for asylum.
+Ecuador, which has sheltered the founder of the WikiLeaks anti-secrecy organization, Julian Assange, had said earlier it was considering Snowden's request for asylum.

 (Reporting by Martin Petty; Writing by Nick Macfie)